Guidelines for Family Historians

 - Funerals (reports found in local newspapers, dating from 1900 to 1965)

-- The monumental inscriptions of Holy Trinity Church
+- The monumental inscriptions and photographs of the headstones in Holy Trinity Churchyard

 - Family Histories (over 20 family histories)